-1 Altered by (XXVI.)
-No. 55, 1967, 5.2.
-The people of any race , other than the aboriginal race in any State, for whom it is deemed necessary to make special laws: (xxvii.)
-Immigration and emigration: (xxviii.)
-The influx of criminals: (xxix.)
-External affairs: (XXX.)
-The relations of the Commonwealth with the islands of the Pacific: (xxxi.)
-The acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws: (xxxii.)
-The control of railways with respect to transport for the naval and military purposes of the Commonwealth: (xxxiii.)
-The acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State: (xxxiv.)
-Railway construction and extension in any State with the consent of that State: Conciliation and arbitration for the prevention and sexle- ment of industrial disputes extending beyond the limits of any one State: (xxxvi.)
-Matters in respect of which this Constitution makes pro- vision until the Parliament otherwise provides: (xxxvü.)
-Matters referred to the Parliament of the Commonwealth by the Parliament or Parliaments of any State or States, 12 but so that the law shall extend only to States by whose Parliaments the matter is referred, or which afterwards adopt the law: (xxxviii.)
-The exercise within the Commonwealth, at the request or with the concurrence of the Parliaments of all the States di- rectly concerned, of any power which can at the establish- ment of this Constitution be exercised only by the Parlia- ment of the United Kingdom or by the Federal Council of Australasia: (xxxix.)
+- (xxvi.)
+The people of any race-other than the aboriginal race in any State, for whom it is deemed necessary to make special laws: - (xxvii.)
+Immigration and emigration: - (xxviii.)
+The influx of criminals: - (xxix.)
+External affairs: - (xxx.)
+The relations of the Commonwealth with the islands of the - (xxxi.)
+The acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws: - (xxxii.)
+The control of railways with respect to transport for the naval and military purposes of the Commonwealth: - (xxxiii.)
+The acquisition, with the consent of a State, of any railways of the State on terms arranged between the Commonwealth and the State: - (xxxiv.)
+Railway construction and extension in any State with the consent of that State: - (xxxv.)
+Conciliation and arbitration for the prevention and sexlement of industrial disputes extending beyond the limits of any one State: - (xxxvi.)
+Matters in respect of which this Constitution makes provision until the Parliament otherwise provides: - (xxxvii.)
+Matters referred to the Parliament of the Commonwealth by the Parliament or Parliaments of any State or States,12 but so that the law shall extend only to States by whose Parliaments the matter is referred, or which afterwards adopt the law: - (xxxviii.)
+The exercise within the Commonwealth, at the request or with the concurrence of the Parliaments of all the States directly concerned, of any power which can at the establishment of this Constitution be exercised only by the Parliament of the United Kingdom or by the Federal Council of - (xxxix.)
 Matters incidental to the execution of any power vested by this Constitution in the Parliament or in either House thereof, or in the Government of the Commonwealth, or in the Federal Judicature, or in any department or officer of the Commonwealth.

-SOURCE: Federal Register of Legislation at 15 February 2017.
-For the latest information on Australian Government law please go to www.legislation.gov.au 5
+SOURCE: Federal Register of Legislation at 29 May 2022.
+For the latest information on Australian Government law, see the Federal Register of Legislation (www.legislation.gov.au)